ShokhrukhbekYuldoshev/Nilu/README.md

 # Nilu

-Easily manage your sales, income and products stock
+Easily manage your sales, income and products